 The popularity of virtual events has been on the rise in recent years and the growth looks set to continue.
 With pressures on budgets and time increasing, it's now more challenging than ever to communicate to a globally-distributed workforce.
 I have a background in the conventional events industry and the difference between a regular conference and a virtual one is not as great as you might think.
 Both require preparation, planning and a professional approach, and both offer different opportunities for planners and delegates.

-Like all conventional events, there are tried and tested methods that can help you produce a successful end product.
-Here are top 10 tips that will help you plan a virtual event:
+Like all conventional events, tried and tested methods can help you produce a successful virtual event.
+Here are the top 10 tips that will help you plan a virtual event: